 - Can use the $75 annual travel credit

 - Periodically purchase Upgraded Boardings (Potentially saving $200 every year!)

 - Make regular in-flight purchases of drinks and Wi-Fi and want 20% back

 - Want the 7,500-point anniversary bonus instead of 6,000 points

 As long as you fly Southwest a few times a year, the Priority Card pays for itself with the $75 travel credit, 20% in-flight purchase discount, and the 7,500 bonus points every card anniversary.
 You might even find yourself flying Southwest more because of these card benefits.
 If you are considering using this card for business, you may want to check out the Southwest business credit card.

 If you are more focused on earning purchase rewards and won’t use the additional Priority Card benefits, one of the other two Southwest options is better.
 You can save a few dollars and your point balance will never expire.

-Summary of The New Southwest Rapid Rewards Priority Card
+Summary of the Southwest Rapid Rewards Priority Card

-It seems like every new travel rewards credit card is better than the last.
-The Southwest Rapid Rewards Priority Card doesn’t disappoint.
-With its generous signup bonus, you still have time to earn the Companion Pass this year.
+The Southwest Rapid Rewards® Priority Credit Card doesn’t disappoint.
 Plus the travel credits and Upgraded Seating benefits add value to every Southwest flight.